tweithoener/minimalistic-howtos/ups-monitoring-with-nut.md

         port = auto
         description = "My UPS / Location"

-### Configure NUT network deamon (upsd)
+### Configure NUT Network Deamon (upsd)

 In the first step /etc/nut/upsd.conf does not need any changes.
-But we need a user to gather information from the UPS.
+But we need a user to connect to upsd and gather information about the UPS.
 Edit /etc/nut/upsd.users and add a users for local and remote monitoring:

     [locupsmon]
         password = topsecret